Centre for Health Science 2

 An Lòchran is a multiple occupancy building co-locating Highlands and Islands Enterprise (HIE) with key research and education departments from the University of the Highlands and Islands (UHI) and research and consultancy divisions from Scotland’s Rural College (SRUC).

-An Lòchran includes #hellodigital, a digital demonstration suite and the University of Highlands and Islands STEM Hub, which encourages young people to become more involved in science and technology based subjects in support of our region's future workforce development.
+An Lòchran also includes #hellodigital, a digital demonstration suite and the University of Highlands and Islands STEM Hub, which encourages young people to become more involved in science and technology based subjects in support of our region's future workforce development.

 Collaborative Campus Challenge Fund